 - YouTube channel

 Create content for each stage of the funnel, tailored to the different channels you are using.
-You must bear in mind to identify the user’s intention and tailor the messaging to the context.
+Remember to identify the user’s intention and tailor the messaging to the context.
 Additionally, your content needs to be empathetically aligned with your potential clients’ needs.

-When in need of answers, people often turn to a search engine like Google.
+When seeking answers, people often turn to a search engine like Google.
 Understanding their query and attracting them with quick responses and in-depth guides is a great way to get off on the right foot.

 Keeping your audience up-to-date on industry news and delivering insight that proves valuable to them builds relationships and establishes your expertise.

-Otherwise known as social proof, case studies reassure your prospective clients that they’re in good hands.
+Otherwise known as social proof, case studies reassure prospective clients that they’re in good hands.

 These are a must for B2B businesses, especially those with multiple solutions.